 What to do if you think you have been scammed

 If you’ve been scammed on Amazon, contact them straight away.
 Amazon do have some loss protection safeguards in place, but these are widely known for favoring the buyer if it comes down to your word versus theirs.
 You are also not protected on any transactions that occur outside Amazon’s platforms, so it’s a good idea to perform all transactions and messages within your seller account.

 If you suspect you have been scammed do not respond to any messages.

 Avoid confusion by achieving a single view

-When you receive customer messages from multiple channels, your webstore and social media, the potential for confusion increases.
+When you receive customer messages from multiple online marketplaces, your webstore and social media, the potential for confusion increases.
 Scammers rely on causing confusion and they’ll cash in if you’re not on the ball.
-Speed and accuracy are vital when it comes to managing customer support and avoiding fraud.
+Speed and accuracy are vital when it comes to providing excellent customer service and avoiding fraud.